TimeMachine1994/081925-SvelteTweb/archive/streaming-v1/SCHEDULE_STREAM_INTEGRATION_ANALYSIS.md

 ## Executive Summary

-The TributeStream schedule calculator currently has **critical data flow issues** that create duplicate streams, inconsistent data, and poor user experience.
+The Tributestream schedule calculator currently has **critical data flow issues** that create duplicate streams, inconsistent data, and poor user experience.
 This analysis covers risks, solutions, API routes, interfaces, and database collections involved in the schedule-to-stream integration.

 ---